Kaltsoon/nosql/material/3-mongo-operations.md

 > [!IMPORTANT]
 > Exercise 👨‍💻: Save the mentioned five queries to the file.

+### Deleting documents

+Read the [Delete Documents](https://www.mongodb.com/docs/manual/tutorial/remove-documents/) guide.
+Then, implement and execute the following queries in MongoDB Shell:

+1. Delete the book "Pride and Prejudice"
+2. Delete all the books which have no copies

+> [!IMPORTANT]
+> Exercise 👨‍💻: Save the mentioned two queries to a file.

 ## Aggregation operations

 MongoDB supports similar aggregation operations as SQL's `GROUP BY` clause and aggregation functions such as `COUNT` and `SUM`.
 Read the [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) guide.
 Then, implement and execute the following aggregations in MongoDB Shell: